neoforged/NeoGradle/README.md

 ```properties
 neogradle.subsystems.tools.devLogin=<artifact coordinate for devlogin cli tool>
 ```
+More information on the relevant tool, its released version and documentation can be found here: [DevLogin by Covers1624](https://github.com/covers1624/DevLogin)

 ## DevLogin
 The DevLogin tool is a tool that allows you to log in to a Minecraft account without having to use the Minecraft launcher, during development.